 - Free look period of 30 days

-The additional benefit specific to Mutual of Omaha Medicare is the peace of mind you’ll experience with coverage by a major insurance carrier with an A+ rating.
+The additional benefit specific to Mutual of Omaha Medicare is the peace of mind you’ll experience with coverage by a Global life insurance carrier with an A+ rating.

 Here, then, is a Mutual of Omaha Medicare supplement review, including a sample look at the various plan options and estimated rates, at age 65: